Community Service Ideas for Kids and Families

 Community Service Builds Leadership Skills

 Similarly, volunteer opportunities help to build leadership skills in young people.
-By taking initiative, completing a project, and accomplishing a task or goal, your child will feel responsible for their actions and behavior.
+By taking initiative, completing a community service project, and accomplishing a task or goal, your child will feel responsible for their actions and behavior.
 In fact, by encouraging your kids to get their friends and other family members on board with community service, they can practice leadership skills as well.

 Community Service Brings Your Family Together